 I encourage you to visit the links posted on the Intranet to learn more by reading a book, watching a documentary, listening to a speech, and engaging with us to consider how we can live up to this moment for ourselves and the Black Community.
 I continue to welcome your partnership on this journey as we seek out ways to continue to better the path of equality, together.

 Our Plan: Sent 06/08/2020

 Our plans are in their infancy.
 The first step is starting a group, we referred to this group as an Affinity or Resource Group.
 The group will have the liberty to explore all meaningful options to help impact the change that is so desperately needed.
 I will meet with the committee monthly to receive recommendations and insights.
-In our Town Hall we explored the following as a starting point:
+In our Town Hall, we explored the following as starting points:

 - Conduct additional implicit bias training

 - Explore how we can take action in the form of service